-Boise State Library stayed open late to help students cram, but they also implemented a special mental health program to help students stay healthy during a stressful week.
+Boise State Library stays open late to help students cram, plus they also implemented a special mental health program to help students stay healthy during a stressful week.
 The CARE program provides assistance to the university community to help them stay safe and focused on their studies.
 Plus, Boise State University's Online Learning Portal offers program learning guides with curriculum and career path requirements that help keep students informed and motivated to finish their studies well.

 6. Wake Forest University